Originally posted November 2022, updated June 2023.

 Aligning with Consumer Needs

-Healthcare consumers have made something very clear: They’re looking for convenience, flexibility, and autonomy from their providers.
+Healthcare consumers have made something very clear: They’re looking for convenience, flexibility, and autonomy from their healthcare providers.
 Accurate scheduling with real-time availability directly aligns with modern consumer expectations, improving patient satisfaction, loyalty, and retention—not to mention engagement.

 Plus, effectively aligning with healthcare consumer needs helps attract new patients and drives practice growth.
 It’s truly a win-win!